 11.1 Except as provided for in these Conditions of Quotation and Sale, to the maximum extent permitted by law, all warranties, conditions, representations and guarantees (whether express or implied) in respect of the Agreement, the Goods or the Services are excluded.
 All warranties are subject to the Duty of Disclosure by the Customer of all facts relating to the use of the Goods that could have an impact on the serviceable life of the Goods supplied.
 Used Goods are sold in an ‘as is’ condition and no warranties (express or implied) of any kind are given in respect of used Goods.

 11.2 The Company will provide the Customer with details of any applicable manufacturers’ warranties in respect of the Goods (where the Company is not the manufacturer), which will be the only warranties given to the Customer in respect of those Goods.

-11.3 The Company warrants that any plant it manufactures will be free from defects in materials and workmanship for 180 days from the date the plant is delivered to the Customer.
+11.4 The Company warrants that any major Plant it manufactures will be free from defects in materials and workmanship for 180 days from the date the Plant is delivered to the Customer.
 The Company’s liability is limited, at the Company’s election, to the replacement or repair of the defective materials or the repair of the defective workmanship.
 This warranty does not cover labour for removal or installation, or parts or exchange components.
 The Customer will bear all transportation and handling costs.

 11.5 The Company warrants that any repair Services it supplies will be free from defects in materials and workmanship for 90 days from completion of the relevant work.
 The Company’s liability is limited to the supply of the repair Services again.
 This warranty does not cover labour for removal or installation, or parts or exchange components.
 The Customer will bear all transportation and handling costs.